iamdhrutipatel/BreasTest/README.md

-# Breasttest - Breast Cancer Prediction🎗️
+# BreastTest - Breast Cancer Prediction🎗️
 This repository contains 2 colab files 🗂️ that trains the model to predict whether it is a Malignant diagnosis or Benign diagnosis by using the supervised machine learning techniques and neural network techniques.
 This uses 3 different algorithms of Machine Learning:

 1. Logistic Regression